 In the church growth models, “enthusiast” is the name given to the Christian believer who is responsible for bringing unbelievers to faith.
-“Responsible” in this context means the human point of contact where the faith is passed on, not the supernatural work in the heart, which is God’s responsibility!
+“Responsible” in this context means the human point of contact where the faith is passed on.
+It does not refer to the supernatural work in the heart, which is God’s responsibility!
 But we know God spreads the gospel through people.
 Those who spread it, so that others are converted, are called enthusiasts.

 Some of these converts will themselves become enthusiasts, and in turn, make more converts.
 Thus, the enthusiast is an “infected” Christian, passing on the faith a bit like the way a disease is passed on.
 Of course, enthusiasts are not effective indefinitely.
 Just like people with a disease, the infectious period of an enthusiast is limited.
 Eventually, they either run out of contacts, run out of enthusiasm, or find so much else to do in the church they spend too little time in evangelism and witness.

 The above scenario describes the limited enthusiasm model .
 It follows that church growth is very dependent on the enthusiasts within the church.
 A church needs enthusiasts – and should set about generating them!
 But what is the best way – to have more enthusiasts or more effective enthusiasts?
 Should they produce quantity or quality?

 The advantage of having a mathematical model is that computer simulations can be used to investigate different strategies.
 First, I will look at the effect of changing the initial number of enthusiasts on the growth of the church.
-Then do the same by changing the effectiveness of the enthusiasts and compare the results.
+Then do the same by changing the effectiveness of the enthusiasts, comparing the results.

 Increase the Quantity of Enthusiasts